SemanticMediaWiki/SemanticCite/docs/04-scite.md

 ## Type assignment

-A type assignment is expected for each citation resource unless `$GLOBALS['scigStrictParserValidationEnabled']` is set `false`.
+A type assignment is expected for each citation resource unless `$GLOBALS['scigEnabledStrictParserValidation']` is set `false`.

 If multiple types are assigned (e.g.`|type=bgn:Thesis;schema:Book|+sep=;`) then